hnamdev21/beauty-of-beaches-remake/README.md

 #### Question: There are no setup?

-Yup, because this is just a pure HTML, CSS project
+Yup, this project don't use Framework or Library